About Us, Press and Media

 Have questions about the 4th-month sleep regression?
 Or maybe you simply want to tell me about a bad day you just had?
 I’m here, so don’t hesitate to reach out.

-Hi, I’m Marissa, and I write and edit articles for Lucie’s List’s Twins Editor and resident mental health writer.
+Hi there!
+I’m Marissa, and I’m Lucie’s List’s Twins Editor and resident mental health writer.
 I absolutely love this job because it merges my two greatest passions: writing and helping others — particularly parents (in addition to being a writer, I’m also a Licensed Associate Marriage & Family Therapist).

-When my first daughter was born, I had NO idea what I was doing.
+When my first daughter, Harper, was born, I had NO idea what I was doing.
 I couldn’t believe the hospital let us take home this innocent and totally-dependent-on-us-for-survival little baby!
 Where was the instruction manual?!
 Not to mention, in the year that followed her birth, I suffered a bad bout of postpartum depression that left me riddled with anxiety and sorrow.
 That’s when a friend guided me in the direction of Lucie’s List.
 There, I finally found some answers, a village, and a whole lot of laughs.
 I was hooked.
-Thankfully, my firstborn (now a preschooler) is turning out alright, and her toddler twin sisters (yeah, you read that right: TWINS!) are following in her footsteps – literally… they try to do everything she does.
+Thankfully, my firstborn (now school-aged!) is turning out alright, and her younger twin sisters, Mila and Grace, are following in her footsteps – literally… they try to do everything she does.

 In addition to Lucie’s List, I work as a freelance writer specializing in topics pertaining to mental health, wellness, fitness and parenthood (check me out here).
 My work has appeared in various publications such as HuffPost Parents and Psychology Today.
-I have a bachelor’s degree in journalism, and a master’s degree in marriage and family therapy from Saint Mary’s University of Minnesota.
+I have a BA in journalism from Indiana University, and a MA in marriage and family therapy from Saint Mary’s University of Minnesota.

-When I’m not working, you can likely find me in my hometown of Minneapolis, dancing, savoring nature, enjoying happy hour with friends, or playing dress-up, kitchen or baby dolls with my three girls and husband, who is totally drowning in tiaras and hairbows!
+When I’m not working, you can likely find me in my hometown of Minneapolis, dancing, savoring nature, enjoying happy hour with friends, or playing dress-up with my three girls and husband (who is totally drowning in tiaras and hairbows)!

 Hi!
 I’m Brit, Lucie’s List’s research aficionado.
-I live with my husband and two kiddos (James and Mary) in Portland, Maine.
-I have an MA and a PhD in history, and my field of expertise is medicine/health.
-I’ve taught and written on the history of women’s health, pediatrics, disease, and motherhood.
-My first book, Rest Uneasy, is a history of SIDS, and my second book (in the works!) is about pregnancy health and medicine.
-I also run a blog on the medical history of parenting science (anotherschoolofthought.com).
+I live with my husband and two kiddos in Maine.
+I have an MA and a PhD in history, and my field of expertise is U.S. medicine/health.
+I’ve taught and written on the history of women’s health, pediatrics, parenting, and motherhood.
+My newest book, Carrying On, is about the history & science of prenatal health “norms,” and my first book, Rest Uneasy, is a history of SIDS.
+You can see some of my other medical history work here.